chasefreeman-lucid/sample-lucid-rest-applications/import-teams-script/README.md

 # LUCID TEAMS CREATION SCRIPT

 ## Helper script to automatically generate teams with specified sets of users and custom folder structure.
-This users the Lucid Public API to query and create teams and optional folder structure.
+This uses the Lucid Public API to query and create teams and optional folder structure.

 # Setup.